Hacker News

 A 170 page report isn't a really useful thing to drop on anyone especially if they don't already know what's happening.
 This article has a good summary of what happened and includes a link to the report if you want to see it.

-an hour ago by stingraycharles
+4 years ago by stingraycharles

 Yeah, I hate to be pedantic, but there seems to be some disconnect with the actual HN guidelines here: